tishsrisasi/Individual_Formative_Assignment/README.md

 # Individual_Formative_Assignment
 Individual Formative Assignment: Python ETL and Visualisation

+### Cheesy, yet inspirational quote:
+_"Logic will get you from A to B. Imagination will take you everywhere."_

+(£.A. - a famous theoretical physicist)

 ### Read Me
 - Project_Read-Me_Final (Word Document)
 - README - this document